Jailed For A Facebook Poem: The Fight Against Myanmar’s Draconian Defamation Laws

 The Technological Leapfrog

 Until recently, less than 1% of Myanmar’s population had access to the internet.
 The country formerly known as Burma had been stuck in the technological dark ages, under military rule for almost 50 years.
 Robertson has covered the region since the early ’90s and recalls it being “like North Korea,” with political discussions relegated to dark tea shops.
 People who craved news that wasn’t state sanctioned risked prison time by listening to international radio broadcasts from outlets like Radio Free Asia.
 The internet was introduced around 2000, but what little there was of it remained heavily censored for years.
-My wife visited in 2007 and remembers being required to fill out a special form just to use an internet cafe.
+My wife visited in 2005 and 2007 and remembers being required to fill out a special form just to use an internet cafe.

 Things changed quickly after the military junta ceded power in 2011.
 Then-President Thein Sein assumed office and ushered in an era of progressive reforms, relaxing censorship rules and restrictions on the media and speech, and granting amnesty to political prisoners.
 Among those reforms was the 2013 telecommunications law, of which 66(d) is a only a small part.
 The broader purpose of the telecom law was meant to provide a regulatory framework that would foster growth in the sector and allow foreign companies to compete.
 The following year, internet connectivity skyrocketed with the entrance of the first two mobile giants, Norway’s Telenor and Qatar’s Ooredoo.
 Today, mobile penetration is estimated to be as high as 80% or more.